AlejandroSZIOSA/React-Native-Project/README.txt

-+ My first React Native App
++ My first Hybrid Aplication with React-Native
 + Some labs

-My first react native App
+My first hybrid-App

-This is a Weather forecast App that I created.
-This App is related to Mobile App development.
+This is a "Weather forecast App" that I created.
+This App is related to Mobile App-development.
 I created this app with the main idea to An User can search and catch/hold some favorite weather and get access to the information as quickly as possible.

--I used "Mozila browser" in "Mobil mode" to run this App.
+-I used "Mozila browser" in "Mobil mode" to run this App